Author: Robert Roylance, Associate, Payments Consulting Network, Sydney

 The merchant may also consider a tiered margin that declines progressively as payment transaction volumes increase over time.
 This is more appropriate for Merchant Agreements that apply for three to five years, where inflation may be a factor to include in the model.

-Payments Consulting Network can assist merchants who may wish to have expert support during the modeling and negotiation process.
+Payments Consulting Network can assist merchants who may wish to have expert support during the modelling and negotiation process.